What are the offences?

-There are several sections of offences and Section 1 & 3 are most typically found in construction but in summary:
+There are several sections of offences of Modern Slavery and Section 1 & 3 are most typically found in construction but in summary:

 A person commits an offence if—

-(a) the person holds another person in slavery or servitude and the circumstances are such that the person knows or ought to know that the other person is held in slavery or servitude, or
+(a) the person holds another person in slavery or servitude.
+The circumstances are such that the person knows or ought to know that the other person is held in slavery or servitude, or

-(b) the person requires another person to perform forced or compulsory labour and the circumstances are such that the person knows or ought to know that the other person is being required to perform forced or compulsory labour.
+(b) the person requires another person to perform forced or compulsory labour.
+Under these circumstances are such that, the person knows or ought to know that the other person is being required to perform forced or compulsory labour.

 (1) A person commits an offence if the person arranges or facilitates the travel of another person (“V”) with a view to V being exploited.

 (2) It is irrelevant whether V consents to the travel (whether V is an adult or a child).